flexera-public/policy_templates/cost/turbonomics/allocate_virtual_machines_recommendations/aws/README.md

 - The policy queries the `/api/v3/markets/{market_uuid}/actions` endpoint for the Turbonomic API and based on action will return action details and savings for on-boarded cloud instances
 - The policy will error after a day, the authorization cookie parameter will need to be refreshed and re-run manually
-- There is a need to run the login credentials against the (`https://xxxx.turbonomic.com/api/v3/login`) endpoint to manually receive cookie authorization

 ## Input Parameters